MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ## Getting in touch with the Microsoft Edge DevTools team

-The Microsoft Edge team is eager to hear your feedback about using WebDriver, Selenium, and Microsoft Edge.
+The Microsoft Edge team is eager to hear your feedback about using WebDriver, WebDriver testing frameworks (such as Selenium), and Microsoft Edge.
 To send the team your questions and comments, choose the **Send Feedback** icon in the Microsoft Edge DevTools or send a tweet [@EdgeDevTools][TwitterTweetEdgeDevTools].

 :::image type="complex" source="../devtools-guide-chromium/media/bing-devtools-send-feedback.msft.png" alt-text="The Send Feedback icon in the Microsoft Edge DevTools" lightbox="../devtools-guide-chromium/media/bing-devtools-send-feedback.msft.png":::
    The **Send Feedback** icon in the Microsoft Edge DevTools